 Well, they sent me the black ones.

-All of that could be perfectly acceptable and I should be happy to give these little bits a fine review as a decent piece of entry level consumer grade noise makers, but there’s a problem.
-These earbuds are not only being marketed are colourful statement pieces to express your individuality in one of four corporate approved colours, but these go for the premium asking price of 139.99 CDN, 99.99 USD.
-While the build on the buds is nice and the case is well made, the sound and microphone quality cannot justify that kind of price, no matter what funky colour these things come in.
-I have a set of earbuds that I purchased for less than half the price of these that give me the what is arguably the same experience listening experience I got using the ColorBuds with a slightly worse case.
+All of that could be perfectly acceptable, and I should be happy to give these little bits a fine review as a decent piece of entry-level consumer grade noisemakers, but there’s a problem.
+These earbuds are not only being marketed as colourful statement pieces to express your individuality in one of four corporate approved colours, but these go for the premium asking price of 139.99 CDN, 99.99 USD.
+While the build on the buds is nice and the case is well-made, the sound and microphone quality cannot justify that kind of price, no matter what funky colour these things come in.
+I have a set of earbuds that I purchased for less than half the price of these, that give me what is arguably the same listening experience I got using the ColorBuds with a slightly worse case.
 It’s very telling that these are the things piping hot beats into my noggin as I write this rather than 1More’s pricey though colourful affair.